sampsyo/cs6120/content/blog/2019-12-18-novm/index.md

 essentially, they should assume that the OS can only allocate them pages of physical memory and it's _their job to stripe datastructures across them_.

+# Experimental Setup

+To evaluate the impact of software changes required in lieu of virtual addressing, we ran experiments with the following configuraions.
+First, we ran all of our tests on an 8 core Intel TODO processor, with 32GB of physical memory, running Ubuntu 16.04.
+Secondly, we followed the guidlines provided by [llvm](https://llvm.org/docs/Benchmarking.html) to reduce variance; in particular, every test was executed on a single, isolated processor core.
+Finally, we assumed that some reasonable amount of stack could be pre-allocated contiguously, even on a physically addressed machine.
+We chose 32KB since that was approximately the smallest sized stack required to execute the benchmarks normally.

 # Dealing With The Stack